deckaii/myShell/readme.md

 There are supporting exercises to help you with the project.
 You will find them all under the [lab4 Section of the CA216 Site](https://ca216.computing.dcu.ie/labs/ca216).
 Use Git regularly and commit versions of your code often.

 ## Compile and run instructions
+First off, make sure yo uare in the src directory!
-To compile the shell, just enter 'make' in the command line.
+1. To compile the shell, just enter 'make' in the command line.
-To run the shell do './keysh' or to run with batchfile specify a filename after the shell being called like so
+2. To run the shell do './keysh' or to run with batchfile specify a filename after the shell being called like so
     ./keysh [filename].